Reluctantly Switching to Wayland

 Guake

-First thing I noticed is that Guake can’t be opened up anymore with its standard keyboard shortcut (F12).
-But it can be fixed by registering a new custom shortcut running the toggle-guake command.
+The first thing I noticed is that Guake can’t be opened up anymore with its standard keyboard shortcut (F12).
+But, luckily, this can be fixed by registering a new custom shortcut which runs the toggle-guake command.

-That said, it seems to work decently except for not always opening in the last active display (see issue#2115).
+That said, it works decently (since it still uses GTK3 and so XWayland, see below), except it does not always open in the last active display (see issue#2115).
 Which is really annoying if you work with an external monitor…

 I’ve considered switching to ghostty, but guess what?
 They are still arguing on who should implement what (see this and this).
-Probably, I should just try to switch compositor (Sway, Hyprland, niri, river, Wayfire, …) since they all seem to implement this wlr layer shell interface.
+Probably, I should just try to switch compositor (Sway, Hyprland, niri, river, Wayfire, …) since they all seem to implement the wlr layer shell protocol, which clients can use to create surfaces that are layers of the desktop (like panels, lock screens, wallpapers, on-screen keyboards, notifications, launchers, drop-down terminals etc.).

-A little rant: in the past, Gnome developers also refused to add support for the Sixel image protocol to gnome-terminal (which is now deprecated - a twist of fate).
+A little rant: in the past, Gnome developers also refused to add support for the Sixel image protocol (or any other image protocol) to gnome-terminal (which is now deprecated - a twist of fate).
 Read here.
 Why don’t they want us to have some fun??

 rofi